 1. Majuli Island, Assam

 Nestled in the Brahmaputra River, Majuli Island is the world’s largest river island and a hub of Assamese culture.
-This serene destination is characterized by its lush greenery, traditional Assamese villages, and vibrant festivals.
+This serene destination is characterised by its lush greenery, traditional Assamese villages, and vibrant festivals.
 Majuli is renowned for its satras (monasteries), which are central to the island’s cultural and spiritual life.
 Visiting Majuli offers a chance to witness traditional dance forms, indigenous art, and the rich heritage of Assam.

 How to Reach Majuli Island